-1 To regularly attend, either the parent or child attends church services on at least a monthly basis, and for a minimum period of two years immediately prior to the application being made.
+2 To regularly attend, either the parent or child attends church services on at least a monthly basis, and for a minimum period of two years immediately prior to the application being made.
 If during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-2 'Christian church' means any church which is designated under the Ecumenical Relations Measure nationally by the Archbishops of Canterbury and York or locally by the diocesan bishop, or is a member of Churches Together in England, or the Evangelical Alliance, or a partner church of Affinity.
+3 'Christian church' means any church which is designated under the Ecumenical Relations Measure nationally by the Archbishops of Canterbury and York or locally by the diocesan bishop, or is a member of Churches Together in England, or the Evangelical Alliance, or a partner church of Affinity.

-To be completed by a priest or minister:
+PART B - Once you have completed PART A, please give the whole form to your priest, minister or faith leader and ask them to complete PART B. The whole form should then be sent directly to the school:

 Church

 Priest or minister

 Address

 Telephone

-Please tick this box to confirm that the declaration by parent above is accurate.
+Please tick this box to confirm that the declaration by pare ent in PART A is accurate.

 Your name Date

 Please sign here

 Thank you for your assistance.

 This form may be used as evidence if a family is refused admission and appeals against that decision.

-This form should be scanned and emailed to admissions@devon.gov.uk or return it to:
+This form should be returned to or to the school at:

+Church Street, Morchard Bishop, Crediton, Devon EX17 6PJ or scanned and emailed to admissions@devon.gov.uk or return it to:

-Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Church Street, Morchard Bishop, Crediton EX17 6PJ
+Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG